1812 and all that seeks to offer insightful and accessible historical research on the War of 1812 and British Army during the Age of Napoleon.

 The Old Halberdier: From the Peninsula to Plattsburgh with a Welshman of the 39th

 An anonymous narrative of a soldier of the 39th Regiment was published in the North Wales Chronicle between 1845-48, detailing the author’s service in the Peninsular War and War of 1812.
 Having discovering this memoir in 2014, I succeeded in identifying the author: Private John Morris Jones of Llanrwst, Denbighshire.
-His edited account will soon be published in the Journal of the Society of Army Historical Research.
+His edited account is being published in three parts in the Journal of the Society of Army Historical Research; the first instalment appeared in the Spring 2016 issue.

 The Winter March, co-produced by Patrick Y. Lee and Eamonn O’Keeffe, recreates the 1100km epic trek of the 104th (New Brunswick) Regiment during the winter of 1813.
 Based on the reminiscences of Lieutenant John Le Couteur, this short film won the Historica-Dominion Institute’s 2013 Heritage Minute Contest.